jba91/machinelearning/README.md

 * The dataset contains crime data in Los Angeles, CA dating back to 2010.
 * We are only interested in the field Date Occurred / Area ID / Crime ID
 * The 3rd field, 5th field, and 8th field
+  * function reads in crime.csv and creates a new file called crime2.csv containing just 3rd/5th/8th fields